Uncovering Possible: Pedagogies for apocalyptic times

 stories from the field

-We’ve accepted proposals from educator practitioners of their experiences and learnings from the past few years.
-In particular we are excited to share these chapters that are grounded in theories such as culturally sustaining pedagogies, accessibility for students of all physician, intellectual, and emotional abilities, trauma-informed spaces, and critical care.
+Chapters from educator and organizer practitioners of their experiences and learnings from the past few years.
+In particular we are excited to share these chapters that are grounded in theories such as culturally sustaining pedagogies, accessibility for students of all physical, intellectual, and emotional abilities, trauma-informed spaces, and critical care.

 Hope and inspiration